-On December 11, 2023, the University acquired a 20% interest in the CampusOne Student Residence ("CampusOne"), a 25-storey, 890-bed student residence building strategically situated adjacent to the St. George campus.
-The acquisition will provide the University access to much needed student residence spaces.
-Subject to availability, the University will be able to reserve residence beds on a priority basis.
+In 2024, the University acquired a 20% interest in the CampusOne Student Residence ("CampusOne"), a 25-storey, 890-bed student residence building strategically situated adjacent to the St. George campus.
+The acquisition provides the University access to much needed student residence spaces.
+Subject to availability, the University is able to reserve residence beds on a priority basis.
 The interest in CampusOne is accounted for in these consolidated financial statements using the equity method; therefore, the University recognizes 20% of CampusOne's excess (deficiency) of revenues over expenses in its consolidated statement of operations and as an investment on the consolidated balance sheet.

 The following financial information for CampusOne was prepared in accordance with Canadian accounting standards for private enterprises.
 Any differences in the reporting framework are not material to the University's consolidated financial statements.
-Separate financial statements are prepared for CampusOne (as at and for the 18-day period ended December 31, 2023).
+Audited financial statements are prepared for CampusOne (as at and for the year ended December 31, 2024).

+December 31,

 December 31, 2023

-As at (unaudited)
+As at 2024 (unaudited)

-Total financial and non-financial assets 279
+Total financial and non-financial assets 273 279

-Total financial liabilities 69
+Total financial liabilities 5 69

-Co-owners' equity 210
+Co-owners' equity 268 210

-For the 18-day period ending December 31, 2023 (unaudited)
+For the year ended December 31, 2024 For the 18-day period ended December 31, 2023 (unaudited)

-Revenues 1
+Revenues 23 1

-Expenses 1
+Expenses 20 1

-Operating income -
+Operating income 3 -